objektwerks/scalajs.vite/README.md

 >The following ***Vite*** commands **currently fail**:
 1. npm run build ( Could not resolve entry module "index.html" )
 2. npm run dev ( No webpage was found for the web address: http://localhost:5173/ )
+>And this is most likely due to my unwillingless to bend to the unacceptable Vite
+>project layout.
+The Snowpack approach is much more approachable, IMHO.
+Rant off! ;)

 Install
 -------